Psionica/psionica.github.io/docs/workshop/dual.md

 ### Better support
 {: .no_toc}
-At the moment, your Dual can only run on Linux using Obsidian, due to the way the skeleton is currently packaged.
-In light of that, Windows and macOS support are top priorities.
+At the moment, setting up your Dual is somewhat tedious, as it involves installing various third-party dependencies manually.
+However, packaging the system in a self-contained binary will greatly simplify the configuration.
 Extending the interface to work with Foam in VS Code is also a planned feature.

 ### Higher performance
 {: .no_toc}